How to become a volunteer in Cambodia

 Volunteers are not tourists

 The first thing you have to think is why you want to become a volunteer.
 I have seen volunteers coming to Cambodia just to become visitors to the country.
 Some get interested in join a humanitarian organization in an exotic country like Cambodia not because they want to serve humanity, but to know a new country.
 These people become very often a disturbance to the organizations that host them.
-The so call volunteer spends few times in what he or she intends to do, while going around the provinces as any other tourist visitor.
+The so call volunteer spends few times in what they intended to do, while going around the provinces as any other tourist visitor.
+You have the right to be an international traveler.
+But don’t use the role of volunteer for being one.

 We are not in the world of Cinderella

-Poor people is not beautiful or kind or cute as in Cinderella (Walt Disney, 1950.)
-Maybe children and young people can get to be a little like that due to their innocence, but in general poor people is rude, impolite, vulgar and ungrateful.
+Poor people are not beautiful or kind or cute as in Cinderella (Walt Disney, 1950.)
+Maybe children and young people can get to be a little like that due to their innocence or smarterness, but in general poor people are rude, impolite, vulgar and ungrateful.
 In a country like Cambodia, a foreign volunteer can be seen as a walking wallet, as any tourists, even from those persons you think you are serving.
 If you want to become a volunteer, you must be aware that maybe they will not say to you ‘thank you.’

 Please do not fall in the mistake to approve loans for individuals.
 That smiling young man you are teaching English or that girl with so cute smile, coming to ask money from you for their desperate situation.
 Know this : you are already helping them.
 Second : real needed people do not know how to ask.
-He or she are just very intelligent.
+Those who create stories are not poor, but clever.
 When you become an object of loans and they see you as a bank, please notify the administration of the organization.
 They will know very well the case and take it under consideration.
 If you want to donate money or resources, let it always in the hands of the administration.

 Look for your skill, your profession, your likes.
 Look for organizations that share your talents.
 It is definitely the best way to feel you are really useful.
 If you are a chef, there are plenty of organizations that will appreciate your support.
 If you are a sportsman, young communities will welcome you.
 If you like to teach languages, a school is your place.
 If you are a mechanic, look for a technical school.